absxn/process-env-parser/README.md

     // object.
     parser?: (value: string) => any;
     // If `true`, the value of the variable is never shown in plain text in
-    // the `message` field of the return object.
+    // the `envPrintable` fields of the return object.
 Value is indicated as
     // `<masked>`.
     mask?: boolean;
   };